By Cameron Williams, Director of Research, SVN International Corp.

 Future Growth in Economy, Jobs Could Increase Demand for Commercial Real Estate

 First, realize that these moves in interest rates are related to the anticipation of good news, specifically, about the macro economy and to some extent stock prices.
-GDP has been reported to have grown at 3.5% in the 3rd quarter of 2016 before any potential “Trump” Man using a modern interfaceeffect could be measured.
+GDP has been reported to have grown at 3.5% in the 3rd quarter of 2016 before any potential “Trump” effect could be measured.
 Job growth has mostly sustained at robust, consistent levels as unemployment sits at near full employment at 4.7%.
 Of course, the biggest impact has been stock equity prices.
 The S&P 500 and Dow Jones Industrial Average have risen approximately 10% since the election as a result of anticipated future growth.
 This future growth in the economy and jobs, if it materializes, will also mean increased demand for all types of commercial real estate, resulting in a possible rise of rental rates and occupancies.

 Second, interest rates, assuming they continue to rise, are still far below long term averages.
 For historical reference, the yield on the 10-Year Treasury averaged 3.58% from 2001 through 2015, and they were much higher in the fifteen years prior.
 Through this same period of time leveraged private real estate averaged an annual total return of 13.71%, according to the Lakemont Group (analyzing NCREIF return data), beating the average annual return on REITs, 13.19%.
 Therefore, real estate has and can continue to perform well in higher rate environments.